 - Utilities.
 All utilities to the property must be in working order and turned on

-- Heating, ventilation and cool (HVAV).
+- Heating, ventilation and cool (HVAC).
 In some areas, you may not be required to have both heating and air conditioning.
 However, if one is missing there is a good chance the appraiser will flag it.
-While AC is not always necessary, most areas require a source of heat at the very least.
+While AC is not always necessary, most areas require a source of heat at the very least

 - Windows.
 The windows should be in operating condition, without cracks.
 If any windows are cracked, or missing panes, they will be flagged by the appraiser.

 This certainly doesn’t cover all items an appraiser will be looking at, but these are common problem areas that you can see on your own and save some time and money.
 There’s no need to start the VA appraisal process if you already know the home won’t pass.

 So what can you do if the VA won’t move forward on your home loan because of problems with the home appraisal?